ANR-COMPASS/compass-old/manual.md

 layout: default
 ---
 # User manual
 This is the user manual for COMPASS.
-We will try to be as exhaustive as possible, but if you don't get the answer you are looking for, [contact us on the project GitHub](https://github.com/anr-compass/shesha).
+We will try to be as exhaustive as possible, but if you don't get the answer you are looking for, [contact us on the GitHub project](https://github.com/anr-compass/shesha).

 * blabla
 {:toc}